Dental crowns and bridges

 Detailed steps for placing a dental crown

 - We prepare your tooth by removing the outer portion, including any decay, in order to permit the crown to fit in your existing set of teeth.
-When additional tooth structure is needed to support your new crown, we might need to build up the core of the tooth on which we are preforming the treatment.
+When additional tooth structure is needed to support your new crown, we might need to build up the core of the tooth on which we are performing the treatment.

 - We make an impression of your tooth to create its exact model.
 We can make the impression either through the use of a mold or by digitally scanning the tooth.

-- When the permanent crown is ready, we place it in your mouth and makes any necessary adjustments.
+- When the permanent crown is ready, we place it in your mouth and make any necessary adjustments.
 When you and we at Tandestetik Stockholm, are satisfied with how the new crown looks and feels, it is then permanently cemented into place.

 The dental, or fixed bridge, typically consists of two or more specially fitted crowns that are placed on the abutment, or anchoring teeth, on either side of the space that is formed by your missing tooth or teeth.
 Fixed bridges are strong and reliable and in our experience, most often feel and look very much like natural teeth.
 That is their great advantage for our patients.